 Neta Crawford is Montague Burton Chair in International Relations and also holds a Professorial Fellowship at Balliol College.

 Her research focuses on war, ethics, normative change, emotions in world politics, and climate change.
+Neta was elected a member of the American Academy of Arts & Sciences in 2023.
 She received the Distinguished Scholar award from the International Ethics section of the International Studies Association in 2018.

 She was a co-winner of the 2003 American Political Science Association Jervis and Schroeder Award for best book in International History and Politics for her book Argument and Change in World Politics: Ethics, Decolonization, Humanitarian Intervention (CUP, 2002).